Microsoft/IntuneDocs.hu-hu/intune/configuration/device-profiles.md

 Ez a funkció a következőket támogatja:

-- Windows 10 1809 és újabb verziók a támogatott belső vezérlőprogram-on.
+- Windows 10 és újabb

 ## <a name="certificates"></a>Tanúsítványok